ntnhut/LeetSolve/docs/source/Dynamic_Programming/62_Unique_Paths.md

 #include <vector>
 using namespace std;
 int uniquePaths(int m, int n) {
-    vector<int> dp(n, 1);
+    // store the number of unique paths for each column in each row vector<int> dp(n, 1);
     for (int i = 1; i < m; i++) {
         for (int j = 1; j < n; j++) {